Dabblecraft2DevTeam/Dabblecraft-Website/PRIVACY_POLICY.md

 DabbleBot is hosted on a dedicated VPS with:
 - SSH key-only authentication (no password access)
 - Restrictive filesystem permissions on all data directories
-- Cloud infrastructure via OVH (rather than traditional shared hosting)
+- No shared hosting or multi-tenant infrastructure
 - Regular security updates applied to the host operating system

-All user data is encrypted at rest using filesystem-level encryption as detailed in Section 2.
+We do not currently encrypt data at rest but are working toward implementing filesystem-level encryption.

 ---